Introduction

 The ideal time to consume collagen is in the morning, on an empty stomach, for optimal absorption.
 It can also be taken after exercise to promote recovery.

 Before exercise, collagen can help prepare the joints and muscles.
-During exercise, it can contribute to maintaining performance.
-After exercise, it helps with recovery and repair of damaged tissues.
+During exercise, it can help maintain performance.
+After exercise, it aids in recovery and repair of damaged tissues.

 Synergies with other nutrients (vitamin C, hyaluronic acid, etc.)